-The most common violation of ethics standards concerns the misuse of Government resources.
-Appropriated funds, agency gift funds, and other Commerce resources are provided to support Government activities and may be used only for authorized purposes.
+The most common violation of ethics standards concerns the misuse of government resources.
+Appropriated funds, agency gift funds, and other Commerce resources are provided to support government activities and may be used only for authorized purposes.

 General Rules.
-You can only use Government resources, including Government equipment, supplies, services, and duty time, for authorized purposes.
-You cannot use your NTIA title in connection with your personal activities.
-Furthermore, nonpublic information you learn through your Federal job cannot be used for personal purposes, including nonpublic trade data, economic analyses, census data, private personnel information, and other nonpublic information, unless the information is readily available to the public.
-You also cannot use your Government authority, including business contacts obtained through Federal employment, for your personal benefit or the benefit of friends and relatives.
+You can only use government resources, including government equipment, supplies, services, and duty time, for authorized purposes.
+You cannot use your Commerce title in connection with your personal activities.
+Furthermore, nonpublic information you learn through your federal job cannot be used for personal purposes, including nonpublic trade data, economic analyses, census data, private personnel information, and other nonpublic information, unless the information is readily available to the public.
+You also cannot use your government authority, including business contacts obtained through federal employment, for your personal benefit or the benefit of friends and relatives.

 Exceptions to the General Rules regarding Use of Your Title, Frequent Flier Benefits, and Access to the Internet and Email.
-You can use your NTIA title for personal activities as part of general biographical data and, if you include a disclaimer, when writing for a scientific or technical publication.
-You can use frequent flier miles and other benefits obtained from Government travel for personal purposes, including personal travel or upgrades on official travel.
+You can use your government title for personal activities as part of general biographical data and, if you include a disclaimer, when writing for a scientific or technical publication.
+You can use frequent flier miles and other benefits obtained from government travel for personal purposes, including personal travel or upgrades on official travel.
 Access to the internet and email can be used for some personal purposes, but there are restrictions, as explained below.

 Use of the Internet and Email.
-You can use Government access to email and the internet, as well as Government devices, for personal activities if your use does not interfere with office operations, is not prohibited by NTIA, and you do not use such access for:
+You can use government access to email and the internet, as well as government devices, for personal activities if your use does not interfere with office operations, is not prohibited by your agency, and you do not use such access for:

-- · business activities or profit-making ventures; - political activities; - lobbying activities; - uses that result in additional charges to the Government; - engaging in prohibited discriminatory conduct; - · obtaining or viewing sexually explicit material; - any activity that would bring discredit on the Department; or - any violation of a statute or regulation.
+- · business activities or profit-making ventures; - political activities; - lobbying activities; - uses that result in additional charges to the government; - engaging in prohibited discriminatory conduct; - obtaining or viewing sexually explicit material; - any activity that would bring discredit on the Department; or - any violation of a statute or regulation.